 At Young and Thrifty, we recommend taking the couch potato approach to investing, also known as passive investing.
 Over the long term, this strategy provides the greatest returns with the least risk because you aren’t chasing the latest stock tips trying to beat the market, and you avoid the high fees charged by most Canadian mutual funds.

 By purchasing extremely low-fee investments that track the performance of the market overall, such as exchange-traded funds and index funds, you will maximize your earnings.

-You can use the couch potato strategy to invest in any type of account, including non-registered accounts, Registered Retirement Savings Plans and TFSAs.
+You can use the couch potato strategy to invest in any type of account, including non-registered accounts, Registered Retirement Savings Plans (RRSP) and TFSAs.

 RRSP vs. TFSA?

-The main difference between an RRSP and TFSA is how and when you are taxed on contributions and earnings.
+The main difference between an RRSP and a TFSA is how and when you are taxed on contributions and earnings.
 With an RRSP, you get the benefit of a tax deduction for your contributions in the year you make them, and your investments grow tax-free while inside the RRSP.
 But you must pay income tax in the year you withdraw funds.